 - Be reader-centric: Though your newsletter contains information about your company and its products and services, it should be about how the information can best suit your reader’s needs.
 It should contain the content they want to read about, announcements and updates affecting their business.

-At Delivra we keep all of these tips in mind when we help you create email campaigns.
+Wrap Up At Delivra we keep all of these tips in mind when we help you create email campaigns.
 Whether it entails creating winning content for your email or designing the best email to suit your audience needs, we have the answers.